Biography

 Colonel Justin M. Sanders

 Colonel Sanders is a qualified Tactical Air Director, Helicopter Director, Senior Air Director, and Weapons and Tactics Instructor.
 He has cultivated fluency in multiple languages and holds FAO designations for Africa, Western Europe, and Latin America.
-His personal decorations include the Defense Superior Service Medal, Meritorious Service Medal with gold star in lieu of second award, Navy and Marine Corps Commendation Medal with gold star in lieu of third award, the Navy and Marine Corps Achievement Medal with gold star in lieu of second award and the French National Defense Medal (Médaille de la Défense Nationale, échelon OR).
+His personal decorations include the Defense Superior Service Medal, Meritorious Service Medal with gold star in lieu of second award, Navy and Marine Corps Commendation Medal with gold star in lieu of third award, the Navy and Marine Corps Achievement Medal with gold star in lieu of second award as well as the French National Defense Medal (Médaille de la Défense Nationale, échelon OR).

 1st Marine Aircraft Wing